MadhavBahl/shebang-everything/README.md

 Just like a shell script, functions can also accept parameters.

 The first parameter is stored in $1
-The second paramaeter is stored in $2 and so on.
+The second parameter is stored in $2 and so on.
 $@ contains all the parameters.

 **Note:** $0 is still the name of script itself, not the name of function.